The Young Men’s Leadership Academy, a failing all-boys school, is being targeted for a “turnaround” effort by the school district.

 Warren said the changes will be made ahead of the 2018-19 school year.
 She outlined ambitious goals for the school, which has fewer than 60 boys in grades 3-7 (8th will be added in Sept.
 2018), in her presentation to the school board.

-She wants 80-percent of students entering graders 3-5, who are two or more years behind in reading, to boost their reading skills by one level through guided reading and intervention.
+She wants 80-percent of students entering grades 3-5, who are two or more years behind in reading, to boost their reading skills by one level through guided reading and intervention.
 She wants school attendance increased by 2-percent from the current 93-percent.

 Students in 6-8 grades will improve their writing skills by 25-percent, according to another goal.